-Community Board meetings are currently held as follows on a six weekly basis:
+Community Board meetings are currently held as follows, normally on an eight weekly basis:

-- Temuka Temuka Library/Service Centre Monday, 5pm - Pleasant Point Pleasant Point Hall, Tuesday, 7pm - Geraldine Geraldine Library/Service Centre Wednesday, 6.30pm
+- Temuka Temuka Library/Service Centre Monday, 5pm - Pleasant Point Pleasant Point Hall, Tuesday, 7pm Canadalia Canadalia Library (Canada) - Geraldine Geraldine Library/Service Centre, Wednesday, 6.30pm two working days before the meeting and all elected members are expected to have read and made necessary investigative work to understand all agenda items ahead of the meeting.
+Depending on the complexity of the agenda items, that can be a time-consuming task.